k3s-io/k3s/docs/adrs/secrets-encryption-v3.md

 With the introduction of [Automatic Config Reloading](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#configure-automatic-reloading), a component of [KMV v2](https://github.com/kubernetes/enhancements/issues/3299) currently in Beta as of v1.27, with a GA target of v1.29, we can reduce this to:

 For single server sqlite:
-1) `k3s secrets-encrypt rotate`
+1) `k3s secrets-encrypt rotate-keys`

 For HA etcd:
-1) `k3s secrets-encrypt rotate`
+1) `k3s secrets-encrypt rotate-keys`
 2) Restart all k3s servers

 ### CLI Changes
 The dicussion/problem is around how to go about deprecating the old method and introducing the new method.
 As Brad pointed out in https://github.com/k3s-io/k3s/pull/7848, we have a standard deprecation policy for CLI flags with a 2-minor release schedule, fully defined in [this ADR](./deprecating-and-removing-flags.md).
-However, ultimately it would be best if the new CLI was a replacement, not a new command.

-One possible solution is to a add a "transitional", expirmental, command for a single release, with explicit documentation that this is only for the transition period.
-As an example:

-v1.27 and older:
-- Warnings that the old methods `prepare, rotate, reencrypt` will be deprecated in v1.28
+Unfortunately, we need to ensure the smoothest transition with Rancher provising.
+Having multiple releases where some CLI is deprecated and others are not is not ideal.

+One solution is to a extend support for the old process until all K3s maintained releases support the new command.
+Only then would the old commands be deprecated in a single cycle.

 v1.28:
-- Add `k3s secrets-encrypt new-rotate` command, with warnings that this is only for avaliable in v1.28, is expiremental, and will become `k3s secrets-encrypt rotate` in v1.29.
-- CLI calls to `prepare, reencrypt` will print a warning that they are deprecated and will be removed in v1.29
-- CLI call to `rotate` will print a warning that it is deprecated and will be replaced with `new-rotate` in v1.29
+- Add `k3s secrets-encrypt rotate-keys` command, marked as experimental

 v1.29:
+- `prepare, reencrypt, rotate` will be marked as deprecated and a warning, encouraging users to use the new `rotate-keys`.
+- `rotate-keys` will go GA
+- Documentation will be updated to reflect the new process, and point new installs to using the new command.

+...

+v1.32 or v1.33 (depending on when 1.28 goes EOL and we drop support):
-- CLI calls to `prepare, reencrypt` will fatal error and point user to `rotate` with the new v3 documentation.
+- `prepare, reencrypt, new-rotate` will give fatal errors and point to the documentation on the `rotate-keys` command.
-- CLI calls to `rotate` will now be the new v3 method, with no warnings.
+- Documentation will be updated to remove the old commands.
-- CLI calls to `new-rotate` will give a warning it is deprecated, that `rotate` should now be used, and will be removed in v1.30

-v1.30:
+v1.34:
-- CLI calls for `prepare, reencrypt, new-rotate` will be removed from the codebase.
+- `prepare, reencrypt, rotate` will be removed from the codebase.

 ## Decision

 ## Consequences
-This cuts short the number of releases we will handle `new-rotate` by 1 compared to the full approach.
-By being upfront about its expiremental and temporary nature, we can hopefully avoid any confusion or issues with users.
-It also places in line with when upstream KMS v2 will go GA.
+This extends the number of releases we continue to support the old commands by 3-4 more than the standard deprecation process.